Key Takeaways

 Formula Design — 7 / 15

-Supporting ingredient breadth: Beyond the core four, Joint Combo Classic includes vitamin C (ascorbic acid, 104 mg) and manganese (16 mg) at quantified doses — two additional actives.
-Score: 2 / 5.
+Supporting ingredient breadth: Vitamin C (ascorbic acid, 104 mg) and manganese (16 mg) are the only additional actives at quantified doses.
+Score: 2/5.

 Quality Assurance — 1 / 15

-Joint Combo Classic carries no independent sport certification — no NSF Certified for Sport, no Informed Sport, and no other named third-party quality body.
-No Certificate of Analysis is referenced on the product page or label, and no specific internal verification program is described.
-The product is manufactured in the United States (Phoenix, AZ), which earns one point for stated country of origin.
-No specific contamination testing or prohibited substance screening claims are made.
+No independent sport certification.
+No NSF, no Informed Sport, no NASC, no other named third-party body.
+No Certificate of Analysis is referenced anywhere.
+No internal verification or QC program is described on the product page or label.
+The product is manufactured in the United States (Phoenix, AZ), which earns the only point.
+No contamination or prohibited substance testing claims of any kind.

 Important context: This score reflects publicly available documentation, not a judgment of actual product quality.
-Horse Health Products is a division of Farnam Companies, Inc., a well-established name in equine care with decades of market presence under the Central Garden & Pet Company umbrella.
+Horse Health Products is a division of Farnam Companies, Inc., which operates under the Central Garden & Pet Company umbrella and has decades of market presence in equine care.
 The company can improve this score by publishing COAs, obtaining third-party certification, or describing their QC program publicly.
 We welcome Horse Health Products to contact us at contact@equineauditlab.com with updated documentation.

 Value — 11 / 15